jouni/seep/README.md

     })

-Then in the command line
+Then in the command line, if you installed seep globally (with npm install -g seep)

     $ seep start my-app.js

+For local install

+    $ node_modules/.bin/seep start my-app.js

 ## License